When We Meet and How to Find Us

 * 18 years and under, students in full-time education, unwaged, disabled or senior citizens

 A ‘complete beginners’ workshop is held in January of each year, which is open to all ages, and harps are provided on the day.
+Private, professional teaching is also available from a number of tutors from within our membership.

 Harp Hire & Tutors